wahani/modules/README.md

 self contained.

 There are two use cases.
-First when you use modules to develop scripts, which is subject of this section.
-And then inside of packages where the scope is a bit different by default.
-Outside of packages modules know only of the base environment, i.e. within a module the base environment is the the only *package* on the search path.
-Also they are always represented as a list inside R. Thus they can be trated as bags of functions.
+First when you use modules to develop scripts, which is subject of this section; And then inside of packages where the scope is a bit different by default.
+Outside of packages modules know only of the base environment, i.e. within a module the base environment is the only *package* on the *search path*.
+Also they are always represented as a list inside R. Thus they can be treated as bags of functions.

 ```r